How is life different than you thought it would be? How is it the same? Has anything surprised you so far, in good ways or not-so-good ways?

 As I said earlier, we are all God’s creation.
 But we are not all His children.
 His children are those who believe in Jesus, who call Him Lord and Savior.

 ‘The most important one,’ answered Jesus, ‘is this . . .
-‘Love the Lord your God will all your heart and with all your soul and with all your mind and with all your strength.’
+‘Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’
 The second is this: ‘Love your neighbor as yourself.’ ” (Mark 12:28-31)

 It is a very common teaching nowadays that “Love others” is the greatest commandment, the best way to show that we are following God.
 And loving others is crucial.
 It’s great.
 But what we seem to forget is that “love God” comes before “love others.”
 And when we put “love others” over “love God,” we base our view of God and His truths on how we want to show love to others.
 And this is wrong!
 We should be letting our love for God and His truth dictate how we love others.
 Not the other way around.